SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time Series: Experimental details

 \subsubsection{Data processing}

-This set contains whole-night polysomnography recordings - including among others electroencephalography (EEG), chin electromyography (EMG), and electrooculography (EOG) - of 62 healthy sleepers (we refer the reader to \cite{Montreal2014} for more details regarding this dataset).
+For the experiments on physiological data, we used subset 3 of the publicly available Montreal Archive of Sleep Studies (MASS) database \citep{OReilly2014}, consisting of 62 whole-night polysomnography recordings.
+Each recording contains, among others, electroencephalography (EEG), chin electromyography (EMG), and electrooculography (EOG) data.
+We refer the reader to \cite{OReilly2014} for more details regarding this dataset.
 We selected the channels that are typically used in clinical practice, comprising three EEG channels (F4, C4, O2), the two EOG channels, and one chin EMG derivation, and downsampled the data to 128 Hz.
-Sleep stage labels that follow the guidelines of the American Academy of Sleep Medicine (AASM) \cite{berry2012aasm} (being wakefulness (W), rapid-eye movement (REM) sleep, or non-REM1 till non-REM3 (N1, N2, N3)) were available for every non-overlapping 30-second window, the common label resolution in clinical practice.
+Sleep stage labels that follow the guidelines of the American Academy of Sleep Medicine (AASM) \cite{berry2012aasm} (being wakefulness (Wake), rapid-eye movement (REM) sleep, or non-REM1 till non-REM3 (N1, N2, N3)) were available for every non-overlapping 30-second window, the common label resolution in clinical practice.

-Some processing had already been done by the distributors of the MASS dataset \cite{OReilly2014}.
+Some processing had already been done by the distributors of the MASS dataset \citep{OReilly2014}.
 The 60 Hz powerline interference was, however, not fully suppressed, and we wanted to down sample each signal to 128 Hz to reduce computational complexity.
 As such, before downsampling, all derivations were additionally filtered with a zero-phase (i.e. two-directional) $5^\text{th}$ order Butterworth band-pass filter ($0.3-59$ Hz), followed by another zero-phase $5^\text{th}$ order Butterworth notch filter ($59-61$ Hz).
 Channels were normalized within-patient and per channel, yielding mean subtraction, followed by normalization such that amplitudes of 95\% of the samples were mapped between -1 and +1.
 The 62 recordings (numbered $1-64$, with number 43 and 49 missing) were split into a training set including patients $1-48$ ($n=47$), a validation set including patients $50-57$ ($n=8$), and hold-out test set that included patients $58-64$ ($n=7$).